SmarterApp/RDW_DataGenerator/README.md

 ### Outstanding open items
 1. Model: understand the concepts of Section and Staff.
 Do we need it?
-Also I do not like how InterimAssessment re-uses Assessment.
 2. Understand if/how student groups are being generated.
-3. Generators and sbac_generators: need to be combined and cleaned up, and better understood.
+3. Generators and sbac_generators: need to be combined and cleaned up.
 4. Config: most of it is self descriptive, but would be good to review and comment what each configuration means and how it is used.
 5. WorkerManager - could be improved.
 6. IDGen: need to remove the multithreading support.
 Also the whole concept of IDs generation could be cleaned up.